Padres fans voice security concerns at Petco Park after shooting scare in DC

 “They should probably have some sort of buffer zone around there where they have extra security that are roaming the grounds because feet on the street, I think, is a good deterrent,” he said.

-The Padres next home game is against the Oakland Athletics on July 27.
-Fans hope the chaos that erupted at the Nationals game, doesn’t ever happen in San Diego.
+Fans hope the chaos that erupted at the Nationals game doesn’t ever happen in San Diego.